 In 1961, the Manufacturing Company v.
 Convertible Top Replacement Company case forced the courts to make a clear difference between repairing and reconstructing a patented product.

 Aro Manufacturing Co. v.
 Convertible Top Replacement Co., 365 U.S. 336 (1961), is a United States Supreme Court case in which the Court redefined the U.S. patent law doctrine of repair and reconstruction.
-The choice is sometimes referred to as Aro I because quite a few years later, the Supreme Court readdressed the same topic in a second case in 1964 involving the same parties—Aro II.
+The choice is sometimes referred to as Aro I because quite a few years later the Supreme Court readdressed the same topic in a second case in 1964 which involved the same parties—Aro II.

-The exact argument in Aro concerned substituting a fabric top portion of an automobile exchangeable roof assembly.
+The exact argument in Aro concerned the substitute of a fabric top portion of an automobile exchangeable roof assembly.
 After some years of usage of an automobile, the tops became torn or discolored, because of bird droppings, and owners wished to reinstate the cloth part without buying a whole new convertible top assembly.
-The patent covered the combination of the cloth and several serviceable metal parts.
-Since Aro was the company that supplied replacement cloth tops that fit various car models and declined to pay a royalty to the patentee, an infringement suit followed.
+The patent covered the combination of the cloth and a number of metal parts that remained serviceable.
+Since Aro was the company that engaged in the supply of replacement cloth tops that fit various car models and declined to pay a royalty to the patentee, an infringement suit followed.

-Before the Supreme Court’s decision in Aro I, when a purchaser of a patented product replaced some components of the product, U.S. lower courts decided whether the conduct was a permissible repair or impermissible reconstruction of the patented article by using a complex, multi-factor balancing test.
+Prior to the Supreme Court’s decision in Aro I, when a purchaser of a patented product replaced some components of the product, U.S. lower courts made the decision whether the conduct was a permissible repair or impermissible reconstruction of the patented article by using a complex, multi-factor balancing test.
 The court weighed multiple factors, like the cost of the replaced component or components relative to the cost of the entire article, the number of replaced components versus the total number of components, the relative lifespans of the different components, and whether the replaced component was the heart, essence, or “gist” of the invention.

 The court of appeals held that the fabric “is not a minor or relatively inexpensive component” of the patented combination, or an element that would expectedly wear out after a very short period of use—although its “expectable lifespan” is shorter than that of the other components—and, for these reasons, it concluded that “an owner would [not] rationally believe that…he was making only a minor repair” in replacing the worn-out fabric, but that, instead, the replacement “would be counted a major reconstruction.

-The Supreme Court, however, had a different opinion.
-The Court reviewed the prior case law concerning repair and reconstruction.
-It rejected the analysis of the lower courts using a many-factor balancing test and instead held the proper test to be this:
+The supreme court, however, had a different opinion.
+The Court reviewed the prior case law concerning repair and reconstruction, and rejected the analysis of the lower courts using a many-factor, balancing test and instead held the proper test to be this:

 The decisions of this Court require the conclusion that reconstruction of a patented entity, comprised of unpatented elements, is limited to such a true reconstruction of the entity as to “in fact make a new article,” after the entity, viewed as a whole, has become spent.
 In order to call the monopoly, conferred by the patent grant, into play for a second time, it must, indeed, be a second creation of the patented entity. …Mere replacement of individual unpatented parts, one at a time, whether of the same part repeatedly or different parts successively, is no more than the lawful right of the owner to repair his property.
 Measured by this test, the replacement of the fabric involved in this case must be characterized as permissible “repair,” not “reconstruction.”